H&J Medical Supplies Education Hub

 Q: How do I decide between renting and buying medical equipment?

-A: Consider the duration of your need, upfront vs. recurring costs, insurance coverage, and future maintenance or upgrades.
+A: Consider factors like the duration of your need, upfront versus recurring costs, insurance coverage and future maintenance or upgrades.

 Q: Can I switch from Medicare Advantage back to Original Medicare?